Uninsured Motorist Accident Claims

 Okay, what do you do?
-Well, if the other motorist does not have insurance, you can sue him or her (however, it’s very unlikely the uninsured driver has the resources to cover your damages if he or she does not have a liability coverage in the first place) or you can make an uninsured motorist accident claim to your insurance company.
+Well, if the other motorist does not have insurance, you can sue him or her.
+However, it’s doubtful the uninsured driver has the resources to cover your damages if he or she does not have liability coverage in the first place.
+Also, you can make an uninsured motorist accident claim to your insurance company.

 Contact your insurance company

-You’ll want to contact your insurance company as soon as possible since many insurers have time limits regarding the filing of uninsured motorist accident claims Atlanta.
+You’ll want to contact your insurance company as soon as possible since many insurers have time limits regarding the filing of uninsured motorist accident claims.
 If you fail to meet the deadlines, you may be prevented from pursuing compensation.

-A claims adjuster will take up your case and carry out a thorough investigation on whether or not you have the correct coverage and who was the at-fault motorist.
-There’s always a possibility of your insurance company rejecting your claim, but every case is different and dependent on the unique facts.
+A claims adjuster will take up your case and carry out a thorough investigation on whether or not you have the proper coverage and who was the at-fault motorist.
+There’s always a possibility of your insurance company rejecting your claim.
+Every case is different and dependent on the unique facts.